anamika25bce10247-creator/My-first-project/README.md

 # CAESAR CIPHER
 # OBJECTIVE
-This prohect is a python implementation of the Caesar Cipher, one of the oldest and most famous encryption techniques.It allows users to encrypt and decrypt text by shifting letters by a given key value.
+This project is a python implementation of the Caesar Cipher, one of the oldest and most famous encryption techniques.It allows users to encrypt and decrypt text by shifting letters by a given key value.
 # How it works
 It shifts each letter in the message by fixed numbers.
 example: